rampion/custom-shells-for-make/README.md

-Pulling a trick out of `git-config`'s book, we could also use the command specified by `SHELL` to define a shell function and let that function be called with `-c` and the current recipe line.
+Pulling a trick out of `git-config`'s book, we could also use the command specified by `SHELL` to define a shell function and let that function be called with `-c` and the current recipe step.

-For example, we could define a function that just inspects its arguments and have each recipe line invoked with that as its "shell":
+For example, we could define a function that just inspects its arguments and have each recipe step invoked with that as its "shell":

 ```makefile
 define INSPECT